HighCapable/YukiHookAPI/docs-source/src/en/about/future.md

 > Features that `YukiHookAPI` may add later are included here.

-### Lite version supported for standalone use
+### Lite Version Supported for Standalone Use

-::: tip To be discussed
+::: tip To be Discussed

 At present, the API only supports binding to **xposed_init** through the automatic handler.